SeanaParker/Life-Expectancy-Trends-Key-Health-and-Economic-Insights-2007-2022/README.md

-# Life Expectancy Trends: Key Health and Economic Insights (2007-2022)
+# Life Expectancy and the Economy: Trends and Health Insights (2007-2022)

 ## Table of Contents